IST-DASLab/ISTA-DASLab-Optimizers/README.md

 This repository contains optimization algorithms for Deep Learning developed by the Distributed Algorithms and Systems lab at Institute of Science and Technology Austria.

+## Curent project status (as of May 27th, 2024)
+We are currently working on solving the issues with the installation via `pip`.

 ### Installation
 We provide a script `install.sh` that creates a new environment, installs requirements and then builds the optimizers project.
 First of all, you have to clone this repository, then